 The oligarchs are seeding their purchased and controlled media resources, whether "mainstream" or "alternative" with discussions of Universal Basic Income (UBI) or Elon's quixotic Universal High Income (UHI).
 The intent is simply to calm the masses down during this transition by convincing them to idiotically think somebody will provide for them when they have no economic value and can no longer earn money.
 But the concepts of UBI/UHI are nothing more than an impossibility dressed up as snake oil and served with a side of "not gonna happen."

 It's a simple exercise to realize such schemes are impossible despite every psychological thread of our being wanting to believe that oligarchs will suddenly care about hundreds of millions of people and take care of them despite history and human nature showing how unlikely that would be.
 But even if the oligarchs wanted to provide UBI/UHI, they couldn't.
 It's impossible.
 Imagine that Amazon has bought up all companies and produces everything with its AI and robots.
 Food, housing, everything.
 Nobody has a job minus a handful of people which are a rounding error.
 Now Amazon sells a product for X dollars.
 But people have no money.
-But the people have UBI which comes from, you guessed it, Amazon because the government has no money it can raise from people who have no jobs so it can't provide it.
+But the people have UBI which comes from, you guessed it, Amazon, because the government has no money it can raise from people who have no jobs so it can't provide it.
 So Amazon must somehow sell a product for X dollars, and then from the revenue extract some profit Y, otherwise what would be the point of having a business that sells a product to the public.
-That leaves Amazon with (X-Y) and from that, they are supposed to send some amount Z to the government, because of course we need government, and then they are going to provide X-Y-Z dollars to the public in the form of UBI, so that the public can turn around and buy a product that costs X dollars?
+That leaves Amazon with (X-Y) and from that, they are supposed to send some amount Z to the government, because of course we need government (even though it's already indistinguishable from the corporate world and will only become increasingly so), and then they are going to provide X-Y-Z dollars to the public in the form of UBI, so that the public can turn around and buy a product that costs X dollars?
+And on top of buying the product, they're also going to be able to afford their basic needs like rent and such?
+With less money?
 The math doesn't math.
 It cannot work, even if the oligarchs were socially conscious angels who really wanted to take care of hundreds of millions of "useless eaters."

 So the entire system will change because without human labor having any value, what we understand as capitalism or crony capitalism is unfeasible.
 What will remain is feudalism where a handful of oligarchs own the means of production behind castle walls, and the majority of humanity is outside those walls trying to survive somehow.
 Except this analogy fails and the new neo-feudalistic reality is much worse because peasants aren't even required to grow food outside the walls to bring to the castle.